The best thing you can give your children, next to good habits, are good memories.

 Holes (Louis Sachar)

 The Redwall series (Brian Jacques)

-A nice book wrapped up under the tree (and the time spent reading it together in 2018) is a great gift.
-If you’re more of an audio book family, or like listening to books together as you commute, try getting some fun family reads on Audible!
+A nice book wrapped up under the tree (and the time spent reading it together in 2019) is such a great gift!

-I also give books to my local girlfriends!
-Five years ago, I started an annual tradition of giving them each a book that I’ve either pre-read or has come highly recommended, wrapped up for Christmas by my favorite independent bookseller, Branches Books and Gifts.
+I also give books to all of my local girlfriends!
+Six years ago, I started an annual tradition of giving them each a book that I’ve either pre-read or has come highly recommended.
 I drop off or mail the books during the holidays, and include an invitation to my once-a-year book club meeting at the end of January or early February.
 We’ve discovered that having a salad potluck makes for an amazingly simple and yummy dinner.
 Here are the books we’ve read in past years: